Hewett Watson: Biography

 Watson was noted for his intellectual brilliance and for his often difficult and cantankerous personality.
 He led an isolated and restricted life, never married and travelled only once outside Britain.
 He applied unsuccessfully – or withdrew his applications – for senior academic positions in London and Dublin and for a senior post at Kew – yet he was a widely acknowledged authority on botanical science and on the distribution of botanical species in the British Isles.
 Despite his social isolation, Watson showed a remarkable command of the scientific questions of the day, including the importance of statistical methods in scientific enquiry, the asymmetric lateralization of brain function and the transmutation of species (evolutionary theory).
 In 1836, he published a paper in the Phrenological Journal entitled What is the Use of the Double Brain ? in which he speculated about the differential development of the two human cerebral hemispheres.
 This was eight years before Arthur Ladbroke Wigan published his influential The Duality of Mind (1844).
 Watson was unusual among the phrenologists in explicitly disavowing phrenology in later life.

 In subsequent years, Watson was heavily influenced by the ideas of the evolutionary phrenologist Robert Chambers, and collected evidence for – and defended – the concept of species transmutation.
 He corresponded with Charles Darwin who lived at Downe, some 30 miles from Thames Ditton, and Darwin drew heavily on Watson's unique appreciation of the distribution of British plant species.
 In 1856, Watson actually declined a personal invitation to discuss evolutionary theory with Darwin and Joseph Hooker, because he was too busy and did not wish to travel.
 Nevertheless, in On the Origin of Species, Charles Darwin made generous acknowledgement of Watson as a vitally important source of scientific information and, in turn, on the publication of On the Origin of Species, Watson was one of the first to write to Darwin – on 21 November 1859 – congratulating him on his extraordinary achievement.

-The system of Watsonian vice-counties used by botanists to this day is one of his enduring contributions to botanical science.
+The system of Watsonian vice-counties is still used by botanists.
+It is one of his contributions to botanical science.